 She went a bit far on that one, because we did not lock up a lot of people that were very unsafe to the community.
-That resulted in several deaths, and that resulted in violent crime on our streets.
+That resulted in several deaths and that resulted in violent crime on our streets.
 I have spoken to victims of crime in my electorate, particularly victims of crime by people that have been on bail.
 I hosted Brad Battin at a crime forum last year in Mickleham, in the growth areas of the outer north, and I also hosted our shadow police minister David Southwick a month ago at a crime forum in Greenvale and Craigieburn.
 The message from the community is that they have had enough.
 They are exhausted.
 They are sick of having their cars stolen.
 They are sick of having their homes broken into.
 They are sick of what is going on in our streets.
 They are sick of the tobacco wars.
 But they are particularly concerned about community safety in a way they have never been before.
 Many migrant families have come to Victoria to achieve the great Australian dream but also to live safely in a peaceful and harmonious community.
+At the moment that is not the case because of the crime crisis that we are seeing in our community.